Kongnamul-guk (Bean Sprout Anchovy Soup)

 Cabbage Bean Sprout Soup

-Refreshing and light Korean soup with napa cabbage and bean sprouts, known for its clean, hangover-clearing qualities.
+Refreshing and light Korean soup with napa cabbage and bean sprouts, features clean, hangover-clearing qualities.

 Dried Radish Greens and Bean Sprout Soup